Scholarships and Financial Aid for Freshmen

 Scholarships for Pre-College Program Participants

-Freshman applicants who completed any Rider-sponsored pre-college programs will automatically qualify for a $2000 Pre-College Completion Award, renewable for up to four years of full-time, continuous undergraduate enrollment, provide you maintain a minimum cumulative Rider grade-point average of 2.5 or better.
+Freshman applicants who completed any Rider-sponsored pre-college programs prior to applying for admission will automatically qualify for a $2000 Pre-College Completion Award, renewable for up to four years of full-time, continuous undergraduate enrollment, provide you maintain a minimum cumulative Rider grade-point average of 2.5 or better.
 Eligible programs include:

 - BRONCast Sports Media Academy